Living with Storm Risk in Florida

 Wind Damage

-- Fence and screen enclosure damage: Often among the first casualties
+- Fence and screen enclosure damage: Often the first things to go—aluminum frames twisting and screens tearing apart like paper.

 Water Intrusion